cscart/docs/en/developer_guide/core/front-end/microformats.rst

  <div class="subnav cm-sticky-scroll" data-ce-top="100" data-ce-padding="20" >

-When the window is crolled down for 100px, the panel will be fixed at the distanse of 20px from its upper end.
+When the window is scrolled down for 100px, the panel will be fixed at the distance of 20px from its upper end.

 * ``cm-range-slider`` - initializes range-selection slider (jQuery UI Slider).
 * ``cm-colorpicker`` - initializes color-picker (`http://bgrins.github.io/spectrum/ <http://bgrins.github.io/spectrum/>`_).